List of Jamestown colonists: Original settlers

-Settlers from First Supply (January and April 1608)
+First Supply settlers

-Aboard the John and Francis (captained by Christopher Newport) and the Phœnix [sic] (captained by Francis Nelson), The John and Francis arrives in January, while the Phenix is considered lost (but arrives months later).
+Aboard the John and Francis (captained by Christopher Newport) and the Phoenix (captained by Francis Nelson), The John and Francis arrived in January, while the Phoenix was considered lost (but arrived months later).
 120 settlers left England in October 1607.
 Only 100 made it to Virginia to settle.
-When they arrived at Jamestown, there were only 38 to 40 men that had survived the summer and autumn.
+When they arrived at Jamestown, there were only 38 to 40 men that had survived the summer and autumn "seasoning time".